Cheddar Cheese Bacon Fondue for Easy Holiday Entertaining

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Why Holiday Fondue is Perfect for Entertaining
+Why Holiday Fondue is perfect for entertaining

 The secret to perfect fondue is combining cheeses with different melting properties and flavor profiles.
 Sharp cheddar provides tangy depth, while mild cheddar contributes creamy smoothness.
 The light beer adds acidity, preventing the cheese from seizing and creating a silky texture.
 A touch of horseradish and dry mustard adds sophisticated heat that complements the smoky bacon beautifully.